Pingshan Power Station

 The Pingshan power station is a large modern coal-fired power station in China.
-The power station is divided into two phases with phase one consisting of two 660 MW units both with scrubbing systems and cooling towers.
+The power station is divided into two phases with phase one consisting of two 660 MW units, each with scrubbing systems and cooling towers.
 Phase two has one ultra-supercritical secondary reheat unit with a 1350 MW capacity.
-This unit is one of the single largest coal units in the world, it also has the worlds largest cooling tower with a height of 210 m (689 ft).
+This unit is one of the single largest coal units in the world; it also has the world's largest cooling tower with a height of 210 m (689 ft).

 The engineering and design works for the power station were completed by East China Institute of Energy.
-The Phase 2 unit has coal consumption rate of 251g/kWh.
+The Phase 2 unit has a coal consumption rate of 251g/kWh.